arisGio/webpack/README.md

 --> when they generate the assets --> they have some kind of hash --> and basically what happens is this will change every time the file changes --> which helps with caching

 delete dist folder and rebuild

+## Webpack Dev Server

+we can set up the webpack dev server we can make it auto reload as well which is nice

+--> add dev script to package.json
+--> npm run dev --> it will ask us if we want to install the webpack dev server --> y for YES

+--> default port: 8080, but we can change that
+--> stop server: CTRL + C